rallykevin/rallykevin.github.io/_includes/aboutme.md

 I hold a Bachelor of Science in Electrical and Computer Engineering from the same university, with a focus on <strong>hardware/system/AI security</strong> and <strong>privacy</strong>.
 I served my mandatory military service at the ROK Air Force.

 From back when I was an undergraduate student, I have been deeply passionate about hardware design and computer architecture.
 I am also currently participating in several research on <strong>high-performance domain-specific computation</strong>.
 My research interests have expanded since then, including <strong>security</strong> and <strong>privacy-preserving (enhancing) computation</strong>.
-My current core research topics include fully homomorphic encryption (FHE) , multi-party computation (MPC) , and trusted execution environments (TEEs) to specific applications including customizing and accelerating them.
+My current core research topic is fully homomorphic encryption (FHE), but I also am working on integrating FHE with multi-party computation (MPC) , and trusted execution environments (TEEs) to specific applications including customizing and accelerating them.

 You can find most of the information below on my <a href="https://rallykevin.github.io/assets/files/kvnamcv.pdf">Curriculum Vitae</a>, if you prefer accessing via PDF.